Senior-Design-Team-8/Test/README.md

 Step 1: Install git on your computer https://gitforwindows.org \
 Step 2: Go to the start menu and type "git bash", an application should appear I hope \
 Step 3: type "cd desktop" - cd means change directory \
 Step 4: Go back onto github go to Senior Design Team 8/Test.
-There's is a green code that says "Code" click that button and copy the link \
+There's is a green button that says "Code" click that button and copy the link \
 step 5: Go back to git bash and type "git clone" then paste the link.
 It should like "git copy https://github.com/Senior-Design-Team-8/Test.git" \
 Step 6: On your desktop you should fine the folder called "Test".
 Type "cd Test", you are now inside the folder \
 Step 7: First type "git status" to ensure you are up to date.
 Next, type "git pull" this will ensure you are downloading the most current version \